vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Final dashboard code

+> You also need to install the [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) lovelace card via HACS to create this dashboard.

-This is all the code you need in your view.\
+This is all the YAML code you need in your horizontal stack card.\
-It contains the layout and cards.
+It contains the layout and the four cards.

 <details>
   <summary><b>> Click here to see all the required yaml code >></b></summary>